-If HACA verifies an upcoming increase or decrease in income, annual income will be calculated by applying each income amount to the appropriate part of the 12-month period.
+If HACA verifies an upcoming increase or decrease in income, annual income is calculated by applying each income amount to the appropriate 12-month period.

 Example: An employer reports that a full-time employee who has been receiving \$8/hour will begin to receive \$8.25/hour in the eighth week after the effective date of the reexamination.
-In such a case HACA would calculate annual income as follows: $(\$8/\text{hour} \times 40 \text{ hours} \times 7 \text{ weeks}) + (\$8.25 \times 40 \text{ hours} \times 45 \text{ weeks}).$
+In such a case HACA would calculate annual income as follows: (\$/hour × 40 hours × 7 weeks) + (\$8.25 × 40 hours × 45 weeks).